Pricing energy spread options with variance gamma-driven Ornstein-Uhlenbeck dynamics: Simulated data results

 \subsection{Spread option pricing under true parameters}

-Using the true parameters, Table \ref{tab1} gives the spread option price using the FFT method with $N=2^{11}$ grid points along each axis and $\overline{\theta}=80$, and the Monte Carlo method with $N=10^6$ simulations and $\wt n = 10^5$ subintervals.
+Using the true parameters, Table \ref{tab1} gives the spread option price using the FFT method with $N=2^{11}$ grid points along each axis and $\overline{\theta}=80$, and the Monte Carlo method with $N=10^6$ simulations and $\wt n = 10^5$ subintervals by discretizing the SDE.

 This shows the spread option price using the FFT method closely agrees with the Monte Carlo method over the panel of strike prices.
 The 95\% confidence intervals are also given, which is narrow due to the large number of simulations, with all prices from the FFT method within it.